-Appendix A of 2 CFR Part 225 provides a list of criteria for allowable costs.
+Attachment A of 2 CFR Part 225 provides a list of criteria for allowable costs.
 The SFA should first determine whether a cost meets the following criteria:

-- Necessary
+- Necessary;

-- Reasonable
+- Reasonable;

-- Allocable
+- Allocable;

+- Legal under State and local law;

 82 CFR Part 230 (A-122) applies to nonprofit organizations, such as private schools and private RCCIs.